Data protection

 How can I delete my data or prevent data storage?

-legal basis
+Legal basis

 PayPal Privacy Policy

 We use the online payment service PayPal on our website.
-The service provider is the American company PayPal Inc. The company PayPal Europe (S.à rl et Cie, SCA, 22-24 Boulevard Royal, L-2449 Luxembourg) is responsible for the European area.
+The service provider is the American company PayPal Inc. The company PayPal Europe (S.à rl et Cie, SCA, 22-24 Boulevard Royal, L-2449 Luxembourg) is responsible for the European region.

 Shop Pay Privacy Policy